BlogVida práctica en Colombia

 Showing original language

-My neighbor Yelitza arrived in Bogotá three years ago with her husband and two children.
-The first thing she told me when we met wasn't "hello" — it was "buddy, do you know which bank opens an account for someone with a PPT?".
-That's the reality: when you cross from Venezuela and start building a life in Colombia, the three recurring headaches are always the same: regularizing your migration status, opening a bank account that actually works, and finding a rental without a guarantor with real estate property closing the door in your face.
+My neighbor Yelitza arrived in Bogotá three years ago with her husband and her two children.
+The first thing she said to me when we met wasn't "hello" — it was "parcero, do you know which bank opens an account for you with a PPT?".
+That is the reality: when you cross over from Venezuela and start building a life in Colombia, the three recurring headaches are the same: regularizing your immigration status, opening a bank account that actually works, and finding a rental without a property-owning guarantor slamming the door in your face.

 What has changed is important.
-The PPT that so many obtained between 2021 and 2023 is still valid until 2031, but new registrations have closed.
-For those who arrived later or never managed to register, in March 2025 a new path opened — the Visa V Special Visitor — and for those who have already spent five years in the country, the Visa R for residents.
+The PPT that so many obtained between 2021 and 2023 remains valid until 2031, but new registrations have already closed.
+For those who arrived later or never managed to register, a new path opened in March 2025 — the Special Visitor V Visa — and for those who have already completed five years in the country, the Resident R Visa.
 Three different doors, depending on when you arrived and what you have in hand.
-If you want to see real options right now, you can see farms and lots available in Colombia Move — posting is completely free.
+If you want to see real options right now, you can see available farms and lots on Colombia Move — posting is completely free.

-This guide is to clarify which door applies to you, what to do at the bank so they don't turn you away three times in a row, and how to rent without a co-guarantor when you still haven't built a history in Colombia.
+This guide is here to clarify which door you need to go to, what to do at the bank so they don't turn you away three times in a row, and how to rent without a co-signer when you haven't built up a credit history in Colombia yet.
 Concrete information, what actually works in 2026, not the generic manual you've already read five times.

 📌 What you need to know first

-• If you already have valid PPT, it works until May 30, 2031 and is your official ID for bank, rental, health insurance and work.
+• If you already have Valid PPT, it is valid until May 30, 2031, and is your official identification for banking, renting, health insurance (EPS), and employment.

-• New PPT registrations closed at the end of 2023.
-Those who entered before December 4, 2024 without registration can apply for the Visa V Special Visitor (USD 37, 2 years, allows you to work).
+• New registrations for the PPT closed at the end of 2023.
+Those who entered before December 4, 2024, without registration can apply to the Special Visitor V Visa (USD 37, 2 years, allows you to work).

-• To open an account with PPT the most documented option is Bancolombia at a branch: valid PPT + RUT + biometric fingerprint.
+• To open an account with a PPT, the most documented way is Bancolombia in-branch: valid PPT + RUT + biometric fingerprint.

-• To rent you can skip the guarantor with rental insurance (~5% of monthly rent) or a CD deposit in favor of the real estate agency.
+• To rent, you can skip the guarantor with rental insurance policy (~5% of the monthly rent) or a CDT deposit in favor of the real estate agency.

-• Migración Colombia and the Foreign Ministry are different entities: the first gives you PPT, the second gives you visas (V and R).
-Don't mix up the procedures.
+• Migración Colombia and the Ministry of Foreign Affairs are separate entities: the former issues the PPT, while the latter issues visas (V and R).
+Do not mix up the procedures.

 1. Regularization: which option applies to you today?

-First we need to clarify something: the correct option depends on when you arrived in Colombia and what document you have now.
+First, we need to get something straight: the right option depends on when you arrived in Colombia and what document you currently have.
 There is no single answer for all Venezuelans.

-The only thing you do need to be careful about: if you lose it, you must request a duplicate through the official Migración Colombia website.
-There are pirate websites that charge for procedures that are free or much cheaper on the real portal.
-If someone asks you for $200,000 to get your PPT duplicate, they're robbing you.
+The only thing you must be careful about: if you lose it, you must request a duplicate through the official Migración Colombia website.
+There are scam websites that charge for procedures that are free or much cheaper on the real portal.
+If someone asks you for $200,000 to get you a duplicate PPT, they are robbing you.

-If you entered before December 4, 2024 and don't have PPT: Visa V
+If you entered before December 4, 2024, and do not have a PPT: V Visa

-This is the 2025 novelty.
-Through Resolution 12509 of 2024, the Foreign Ministry opened the Visa V Special Visitor.
-Applications have been accepted since March 4, 2025.
+This is the new development for 2025.
+Through Resolution 12509 of 2024, the Ministry of Foreign Affairs opened the V Special Visitor Visa.
+Applications are being accepted starting March 4, 2025.
 The key points:

 • Cost: USD 37.